Skip to content

 Other tools for GraphQL

 Can I do all this without Apollo GraphQL?
 Kind of.
 There are tools built explicitly for exploring your schemas, such as graphql-voyager.
-And If you’re looking for a more minimalistic approach to running GraphQL queries, try github.com/prisma-labs/graphql-request.
+And If you’re looking for a more minimalistic approach to running GraphQL queries, try https://github.com/prisma-labs/graphql-request.
 It’s more lightweight than Apollo GraphQL, but you don’t get the additional tooling bundled with Apollo.
 I’d use something as graphql-request with the combination of graphql-voyager, but still, you would miss out on the interactive query builder.

 Postman, Swagger